Income Tax (Earnings and Pensions) Act 2003

 The Income Tax (Earnings and Pensions) Act 2003 (c.
 1) is an act of the Parliament of the United Kingdom.

+Provisions

 It restated certain legislation relating to income tax "so as to make it clearer and easier to use".
 The Bill was the work of the Tax Law Rewrite Project team at the Inland Revenue.

 Sections relating to the pensions of Members of the House of Commons were amended by the House of Commons Members' Fund Act 2016.

-Part 1

-Section 1

-Section 1(2) was repealed by Part 1 of Schedule 3 to the Income Tax Act 2007.